Sugar No 16 Prices

 What are the short-term drivers of Sugar No 16 prices?

-Over the 1 Month horizon the outlook is moderately bearish due to drivers such as: - Sugar exports from India - Seasonality trends for the prediction week of year - Satellite-observed activity in Greater Poland Voivodeship (Poland) Br(None) The top contrary drivers for the 1 Month horizon are: - The shape of the futures curve - EWMA-based technical analysis
+Over the 1 Month horizon the outlook is bullish due to drivers such as: - Sugar exports from India - Sugar exports from Germany - Movements in the Euro - MSCI Europe Index Br(None) The top contrary drivers for the 1 Month horizon are: - EWMA-based technical analysis

 What are the long-term drivers of Sugar No 16 prices?

-Over the 1 Year horizon the outlook is bullish due to drivers such as: - Movements in the Russian Ruble - Long term price trends Br(None) The top contrary drivers for the 1 Year horizon are: - Short term price trends - Max. temperature in Lipetsk Oblast (Russia) - Satellite-observed activity in Greater Poland Voivodeship (Poland)
+Over the 1 Year horizon the outlook is bullish due to drivers such as: - Movements in the Russian Ruble - Sugar exports from India - Long term price trends Br(None) The top contrary drivers for the 1 Year horizon are: - Short term price trends - Satellite-observed activity in Greater Poland Voivodeship (Poland)

 Will the price of Sugar No 16 go up?